f-lsq/climb-router/readme.md

 # ClimbDoko
 Climbdoko - your ONE-STOP climbing platform.
 Designed by climbers, for climbers, you can quickly look up for your favourite climbing locations with just a click of a button.
 Looking for directions on how to get to that one climbing gym?
 Craving some late night snacks after a long and fufilling day of climbing?
 Or better - trying to beat the weather for your next ascent?
 ClimbDoko is the perfect solution to all your needs!
+[Check it out now](https://main--climbdoko.netlify.app/home)

 ![alt text](assets/readme/overview.png)